-(alternative link, the visualization is generated on the fly from a owl file hosted on github, these (super by the way) linked websites are independent from Neubias and can be down from time to time)
+( the visualization is generated on the fly from a owl file hosted on github, this (super by the way) linked website is independent from BIII and can be down from time to time)

 Documentation about the webtool itself is available here: https://github.com/NeuBIAS/bise/wiki

 This database BIII is made available under the Open Data Commons Attribution License (ODC-By) v1.0 . https://opendatacommons.org/licenses/by/1.0/